xabbu42/Master/arbeit.md

 So for any occurrence in the proof tree we get a unique path of corresponding occurrences up to the root sequent of that tree, which proofs the first part of the theorem.
-For the second part, notice that two occurrences correspond indirectly if and only if their pathes to the root sequent merge at some point in the proof tree.
+For the second part, notice that two occurrences correspond indirectly if and only if their paths to the root sequent merge at some point in the proof tree.
 So occurrences in the root sequent itself can not correspond to each other.
 \End{proof}